Robert-van-Engelen/lua-to-lisp/README.md

 All of the Lua 5.3 syntax and semantics are covered by the transpiler, except for gotos and low-level stuff such as metatables and integration with C.  Perhaps I will add support for gotos later.

+Some implementation details in the translation to Lisp may need some further TLC.

 ## How to transpile Lua to Lisp

 The `lua2lisp` transpiler converts Lua to Lisp in two phases: